centiservice/matssocket/matssocket-client-javascript/client/README-development.md

 #### Change version number and build:

-Change version in package.json and MatsSocket.js to relevant (RC) version!
+Change version in `package.json` and `MatsSocket.js` to relevant (RC) version!
+Read above on the version string format.

 Build and test the client. **Note: You should also want to run the tests in the browser.**
 ```shell